 Ivory Act Guidance

 On 18 May 2020, the Court of Appeal of England and Wales handed down a judgment in the judicial review appeal proceedings brought by a group of antique dealers and collectors (Friends of Antique Cultural Treasures Limited, or “FACT”) against the Ivory Act 2018 (the “Act”), which imposed one of the world’s toughest bans on the trade in elephant ivory.
 Despite the Court of Appeal endorsing the previous findings by the High Court that the Government’s impact assessment overestimated the success the Act would have in tackling the illicit ivory market, the Court dismissed FACT’s claim.
 At the end of July 2020, the Supreme Court of the United Kingdom rejected FACT’s appeal for permission to further appeal the decisions of the High Court and Court of Appeal dismissing its claim for judicial review of the Act.
-As a result, the Act is now expected to be brought into effect soon.
+As a result, the Act is now expected to be brought into effect in summer 2021.
 Dealers and collectors who have not already put steps in place to mitigate the impact of the Act or to understand the complexities of its application and what this means internationally, must act now.

 Both the High Court and the Court of Appeal were convinced that the impact on dealers and collectors was considerably understated in the Government’s impact assessment.
 Our own view is that the impact of this ban in fact stretches very widely across the art market and cultural industries.
-Whilst we await the Government guidance on the criteria for the “Outstanding Exemption” as part of its public consultation which closed on 4 May 2021.
+We have now received the draft guidance from DEFRA on the criteria for the “Outstanding Exemption” as part of its public consultation which closed on 4 May 2021.
 We set out below actions that dealers and collectors with ivory in their stock or collections can take now to mitigate the impact on their collections/business.

 “…the impact on dealers and